 These trainings and practices I had been committed to had proven had finest my skills as a teacher, a bodyworker, a parent, and a decent compassionate human being.
 With that, I put my heart in my hands in everything I do as much as I could, may it teaching, assisting, and as a bodyworkers.

 With my passion to learn and philosophy of constantly being a student in life, I continue attending workshops and trainings from authentic teachers to improve my practice and teaching skills.

 Prior becoming a yoga teacher, I have graduated from linguistic and literature as my Bachelor degree, and psychology of Education as my master degree.
 I taught, translated, subtitling and interpret lndonesian-English and English-Indonesian for 12 years, and I am still teaching right now.
 I have taught students from many different backgrounds, from government officials, UN workers, business people, academical researchers, museum curators and artists, students, NGO workers and volunteers, children, and many others.

 Teaching is something I am very familiar with.
-With my Master’s Degree in Psychological Education, I bring my understanding of progression into my classes.
-I break poses into smaller components and sequence mindfully and intelligently to reach a peak pose, with strong emphasis on the breath-movement connection, integrity and mindfulness.
+I bring my understanding of progression into my classes.
+I break poses into smaller components and sequence mindfully and intelligently to reach a peak of the practice, with strong emphasis on the breath-movement connection, integrity and mindfulness.
 I put into equations the people that comes to the classes to give as many options as posible for everyone to access and progress - in their own pace, so yoga become a pleasant journey to rediscover the connection - yoke (sanskrit) - inwardly and outwardly.

 Everyone follow their own journey in life and in yoga, but all living bodies are a wonder.
 Appreciate yours not what it can’t do, but for what it can.